October 5th, 2024:

 This came out really nice.

-Now for the hard part, that rust hole in the corner.
+Now for the harder part, that rust hole in the corner.
 This area is where the tail light panel, trunk panel, and quarter panel all come together.
-What was missing here was the end of the tail light panel, the tail light panel flange that spotwelds to the quarter, the connecting "floor" that forms a corner with the flange, and the "roof" of the area where the tail light eyebrow trim is held with a sheet metal trim screw.
+What was missing here was basically the end of the tail light panel, which includes the tail light panel flange that spotwelds to the quarter (which I would call one of the "walls").
+Then there's the other "wall" forming a corner with this spotweld flange connects to the rest of the tail light panel.
+The lower horizontal piece I'll call the "floor," and the upper horizontal piece where the tail light eyebrow trim is held with a sheet metal trim screw is the "roof."

-After thinking about it, I decided to create the corner first.
+After thinking about it, I decided to create the corner first where the two "walls" join.
 It's pretty close to a 90.
-I bent a 90 and welded in the first piece to the right side of the rust hole where the metal turns into a 45 to intersect with the bumper recess.
-I also filled the spot welds on the outside of the quarter.
+I bent a piece and welded in wall #2 to the right side of the hole.
+This place is where there is an outside 45 corner where the metal turns forward (inward) to intersect with the bumper recess.
+I also filled the spot welds on the outside of the quarter to connect the wall #1.

-Then I made the "floor" and a "roof" pieces and welded it all together:
+Then I cut the "floor" and a "roof" pieces and welded them in:

 Tail Light Lip